-The Space Race was an amazing display of technological excellence, but it also doubled as a direct metric for the US and USSR’s superiority.
-Although America would eventually win the race, the Soviets were in the lead for the early portion.
-The US was so desperate to catch up, the CIA actually managed to steal a Soviet satellite and study it, without their opponents ever knowing.
+The Space Race was an amazing display of technological excellence, but it also doubled as a direct metric for the United States and Soviet Union’s superiority.
+While the former would eventually win the race, the USSR was in the lead for the early portion.
+America was so desperate to catch up that the CIA stole a Soviet satellite to study it, without the other side ever knowing.

-In the hearts and minds of the people in the USSR and US, as well as politicians, whoever was winning the Space Race was winning the Cold War.
-This science-based competition was sparked by military technology – namely the development of ballistic missiles – and therefore represented each respective nation’s military prowess.
+In the hearts and minds of the public and politicians, whoever was winning the Space Race was, in turn, reigning victorious in the Cold War.
+This competition was sparked by military technology – primarily the development of intercontinental ballistic missiles (IBMs) – and, therefore, represented each respective nation’s military prowess.

-To begin with, the Soviets lead the way with a string of impressive firsts, like putting the first satellite, animal, and human in space.
-The world was in awe of these achievements, which unsurprisingly made the Americans look dated in comparison.
+The Soviets led the way with a string of impressive firsts, such as putting the first satellite (Sputnik I), animal (Laika the dog) and human (Yuri Gagarin) in space.
+The world was in awe, and these achievements made the US look dated in comparison.

-In part of the US effort to catch up, they brought in all the help they could get from the Military, NASA, and even the Central Intelligence Agency (CIA).
+As part of the American effort to catch up, the government brought in all the help it could get from the military, NASA and even the Central Intelligence Agency (CIA).

-After the Soviets launched Sputnik in 1957 and Luna 1 in 1959, they capitalized on their technological and political achievement by taking the equipment on a world tour.
-This tour included the United States, which in hindsight was probably not the best idea.
+After the Soviets launched Sputnik I in 1957 and Luna 1 two years later, they capitalized on their achievements by taking their technological successes on a world tour that included the United States.
+In hindsight, this probably wasn’t the best idea.

-On such a tour, many people, including some in the CIA, doubted the Soviets would actually bring a real Luna satellite on the tour.
-However, the CIA planned to investigate regardless.
+On such a tour, many, including some in the CIA, doubted the Soviet government would allow a real Luna satellite out in public.
+Regardless, the agency planned to investigate.

-However the tour was set to move to another city – potentially in Mexico – so in typical CIA fashion, they concocted a Hollywood-like plan to steal the satellite.
-Because of course, they did.
+The tour was set to move to another city – Mexico City – so, in typical CIA fashion, agents concocted a Hollywood-like plan to steal the Soviet satellite.

 At the railway station, the guard checking the crates clocked off without realizing the last truck never arrived.
-The mission had gone perfectly.
-The CIA was now in possession of the satellite and had all night to analyze it.
+The operation had gone perfectly; the CIA was now in possession of the Soviet satellite and had all night to analyze it.

-From 7:30 pm to 5:00 am the CIA dismantled the craft and photographed it in great detail.
-When they had what they needed, the satellite was reassembled, put back in its crate, and placed among the others at the railway station.
+From 7:30 PM to 5:00 AM the next morning, agents dismantled the satellite and photographed it in great detail.
+When they had what they needed – including a close-up look at the Lunik’s construction – it was reassembled and placed among the other crates at the railway station.
 The Soviets never suspected a thing.